 A good portion of my stock allocation is in growth stocks and structured notes that pay no dividends.
 The dividend income that comes from stocks is primarily from S&P 500 index ETFs.
 Although this is a passive income report, as I’m still relatively young, I’m more interested in building a large financial nut through principal appreciation rather than through dividend investing.
 As an entrepreneur, I can’t help but have a growth mindset.

-With interest rates reaching two-year highs, I will be allocating more cash flow to bonds and high interest short-term CDs for the remainder of the year, thereby boosting passive income.
+With interest rates reaching two-year highs, I will be allocating more cash flow to short-term bonds and savings for the remainder of the year, thereby boosting passive income.

 Real Estate Income ($43,080/year, 21.1% of total)

 I’ve now only got a SF rental condo and a Lake Tahoe vacation rental in my real estate rental portfolio.
 Although I miss my old house, I certainly don’t miss paying $23,000 a year in property taxes, another mortgage, dealing with leaks and managing terrible tenants.
 I drove by the other day and couldn’t believe how much noisier and busier the street was than where I currently live.
 I wouldn’t be comfortable raising my son there.

 In January 2018, I missed my chance of raising the rent on my new incoming tenants because it didn’t come to mind until very late in the interview process.
 I didn’t write about my previous tenant’s sudden decision to move out in December 2017 after 1.5 years because they provided a relatively seamless transition by introducing their long time friends to replace them.
 I didn’t miss a month of rent and didn’t have to do any marketing so I felt I’d just keep the rent the same.